jbconway/inst414-final-project-Jillian-Conway/README.md

 ## Project Overview

-This project analyzes bird population data in Maryland from 2010 to 2023 to inform conservation resource allocation.
-The goal is to identify where bird species are most abundant and how their habitats overlap to help optimize conservation efforts.
+This project uses bird population data from 2010 to 2023 in Maryland to support better conservation planning through predictive analytics.
+By modeling abundance trends for three bird species—osprey, American woodcock, and northern cardinal—I aimed to forecast where each species is most likely to be found in high numbers.
+These predictions help conservation organizations prioritize areas for habitat protection and resource allocation.
+The analysis combines observational data with modeled estimates to identify meaningful patterns in abundance and reveal where efforts may have the greatest impact now and in the future.

 ### Business Problem